nextflow-io/training/docs/advanced/operators.md

 ## `branch`

+The `branch` operator ([documentation](https://www.nextflow.io/docs/latest/operator.html#branch)) is a way of taking a single input channel and emitting a new element into one (and only one) of a selection of output channels.

-In the example above, the `multiMap` operator was necessary because we were supplied with a samplesheet that combined two pairs of fastq per row.
-If we were to use the neater samplesheet, we could use the `branch` operator to achieve the same result.
+In the example above, the `multiMap` operator was necessary because we were supplied with a samplesheet that combined two pairs of fastq per row and we wanted to turn each row into new elements in multiple channels.
+If we were to use the neater samplesheet that had tumor/normal pairs on separate rows, we could use the `branch` operator to achieve the same result as we are routing each input element into a single output channel.

 ```groovy linenums="1"
 workflow {